f0x3s/ct-scan-anatomic-boundary-viewer/README.md

 Select a DICOM series when prompted.
 Use the viewer controls to navigate slices and adjust the segmentation.

-Press `Space` to save the currently displayed image.
+- Press `Space` to save the currently displayed image

-Press `esc` to close the window.
+- Press `esc` to close the window

+For convenience, the program will prompt you to remove or keep the saved images directory before closing.